dwinchell/bld-book/drafts/draft-silent-fight.md

 “You’re a healer,” she mused, turning it over in her hands.
 “I’m the one who actually dodges things.”

-She tossed the cloak over her shoulders, rolling them slightly to let the fabric settle.
+She tossed the cloak over her shoulders, shifting them slightly to let the fabric settle.
 Light, flexible, perfect.

 Luke stared at her.
 Then pinched the bridge of his nose.
 “I love you, but that’s not how loot works.”